Amourspirit/python_ooo_dev_tools/docs/guide/embed_python.rst

 Introduction
 ------------

-LibreOffice does not have a build in editor for python.
+LibreOffice does not have a built in editor for python.
 This entire project was created using VS Code.

 There are many advantages to using python for macros.
 But as with all good things there are often drawbacks.